Thomas Breese: Naval career

 After the battle, Breese, as chaplain, was responsible for conducting the services for those who had died.
 Using the rites of the Episcopal Book of Common Prayer, he presided over the September 11 burial of common seamen in Lake Erie.
-The following day, September 12, the American and British officers were buried together at Put-in-Bay.
-(Breese was listed as a chaplain in the ship's record, but he served as both chaplain and clerk, which was an official rating of the United States Navy beginning in 1794.
-Clerks for commanders of naval vessels were termed the captain's clerk.)
+The following day, the American and British officers were buried together at Put-in-Bay.
+Breese was listed as a chaplain in the ship's record, but he served as both chaplain and clerk, which was an official rating of the United States Navy beginning in 1794.
+Clerks for commanders of naval vessels were termed the captain's clerk.

-Breese received a share of the prize money allotted to the crew; he directed that the money (which amounted to over $1200) be sent to his mother in Newport.
-Along with other officers, he was also given a medal and a sword for his role.

-Breese was subsequently promoted to the rank of purser, thanks to the efforts of Commodore Perry, who sought promotions for all of his crew.
-To become a purser required serving at least one year as a captain's clerk, helping with the captain's correspondence and records.
+Breese received a share of the prize money allotted to the crew; he directed that the money (which amounted to over $1200, equivalent to nearly $24,000 in 2025) be sent to his mother in Newport.
+Along with other officers, he was also given a medal and a sword for his role, and a promotion.
+Becoming a purser, his new rank, required serving at least one year as a captain's clerk, helping with the captain's correspondence and records.
 Between his time with Perry at Newport and the nine months on Lake Erie, Breese had fulfilled this requirement.
 The purser had charge of the stores and accounts on board ship.
-Breese was stationed at Boston when his new commission became effective on July 8, 1815.
+He was stationed at Boston when his new commission became effective on July 8, 1815.